What All Moms-to-Be Should Know About COVID in Pregnancy

 There are a lot of rumors about the vaccine’s effect on fertility, but that’s all they are—rumors.
 “There’s no research whatsoever to suggest or support that the vaccine impacts your ability to get or stay pregnant in the future,” says Mieses Malchuk.
 The CDC also recommends the vaccine for women who are actively trying to conceive or plan to start trying in the near future.

 Finally, be careful where you’re getting your information, Ruiz cautions.
 Make sure the recommendations you’re following are coming from a doctor or medical professional, the CDC or your local public health office.
 “There’s a lot of misinformation spread through social media, which may try to sell you unproven cures or treatments, or materials that won’t protect you from getting the illness,” Ruiz says.
-“Above all, stay calm, stay informed (from reliable sources) and stay prepared by exercising the infection precautions.”
+“Above all, stay calm, stay informed (from reliable sources) and stay prepared by exercising precautions.”

 -